Palestinian insurgency in South Lebanon: PLO's relocation to Lebanon after expulsion from Jordan

-Insurgency peaks through 1970s
+Heightened insurgency through the 1970s

 With headquarters moved to Beirut, PLO factions recruited new members from the Palestinian refugee camps.
 South Lebanon was nicknamed "Fatahland" due to the predominance there of Yasser Arafat's Fatah organization.
 With its own army operating freely in Lebanon, the PLO had created a state within a state.
 By 1975, more than 300,000 Palestinian displaced persons lived in Lebanon.
 Aside from being used as an operation base for raids on Israel and against Israeli institutions across the world, the PLO and other Palestinian militant organizations also began a series of airplane hijack operations, targeting Israeli and international flights, carrying Israelis and Jews.
 The more profound effect on Lebanon was destabilization and increasing sectarian strife, which would eventually deteriorate into a full-blown civil war.

 In reaction to the 1972 Munich massacre, Israel carried out Operation Spring of Youth.
 Members of Israel's elite Special Forces landed by boat in Lebanon on 9 April 1973, and with the aid of Israeli intelligence agents, infiltrated the PLO headquarters in Beirut and assassinated several members of its leadership.

 In 1974, the PLO altered its focus to include political elements, necessary for a dialogue with Israel.
 Those who insisted on a military solution left to form the Rejectionist Front, and Yassir Arafat took over the PLO leadership role.

 The Popular Front for the Liberation of Palestine – General Command, which split from the PLO in 1974, carried out the Kiryat Shmona massacre in April of that year.
 In May 1974, the DFLP crossed again into Israel and carried out the Ma'alot massacre.